sargeschultz11/Azure-Runbooks/DeviceCategorySync/README.md

 | InitialBackoffSeconds | Int | No | Initial backoff period in seconds before retrying a throttled request.
 Default is 5. |

 ## Execution Flow
-1. **Authentication**: The script authenticates to Microsoft Graph API using the provided client credentials.
+1. **Authentication**: The script authenticates to Microsoft Graph API using the Automation Account's Managed Identity.
 2. **Device Category Retrieval**: Retrieves all device categories defined in Intune.
 3. **Device Retrieval**: Gets all specified devices (Windows, iOS, Android, Linux, or any combination) from Intune.
 4. **Batch Processing**: Divides devices into batches of the specified size.